 "According to local reports, as heard from Gardai in Scotstown, the Aircraft had been flying an approx. Southerly course, at very low altitude, for about five miles, before it reached the scene of crash.
 Just before it crashed it turned and was then moving in approx. Northerly direction.
 From this description it is probable that the aircraft stalled in a turn at very low altitude".

-A memo kept on the day of the crash records that, reports from the area of the crash were received in Baldonnell aerodrome at about 14:00 on the 28th December.
+A memo kept by Irish forces on the day of the crash records that reports from the area of the crash were received in Baldonnell aerodrome outside Dublin at about 14:00 on the 28th December.
 A hand written note from 18:30 hrs appears to read "Mil Attache office informed me that there was a MARTINET missing that this was probably it".
 Early on the morning of the 29th, Lt.
 Teague of the Irish Air Corps left to travel to Knockatallon from Baldonnel.
 His initial reports were that the aircraft was completely burnt out and had been of wooden construction.
 The remains of a target towing winch were identified in the wreckage.
 Later that day another hand written report apparently from the G2 Branch states "Major Delamere states that a/c is definitely a Martinet target towing aircraft and is beyond doubt the aircraft posted as missing whilst on a Communications flight from Belfast to St Angelo (near Enniskillen).
 It records that the local Gardai (Police) in Scotstown were spoken to and they were asked to "inform Cdt.
 Power that the deceased pilot's name was Flt Sgt Mac Millan, (which I ascertained from W Commdr Begg through Major Whelan) and to facilitate Cdt.
 Power in producing the registrars certificate of death."
 One can see in this the level of co-operation between the Irish Defence forces and the British authorities in these cases.
 Wing Commander Malcolm Glassford Begg of the Royal Air Force was the British Air Attache in Dublin.

 The Irish military personnel at the scene were drawn from the 12th Cyclist Squadron.
 These men provided a guard for the crash scene and participated in the removal of F/Sgt McMillan's remains.
 Commandant J Power, the G2 officer of Western Command over saw the final arrangements for Fl/Sgt McMillan.
 The Irish Army handed over his remains on the Clones - Newtownbutler border post at 9:30 on the evening of December 29th.
 There is no clear indication when the army completed their operation in Knockatallon in the days following the crash.
 Due to the post crash fire and the wooden construction of the aircraft, only the large engine and other heavy parts were removed from the scene.
 The last available reports indicate that what could be removed would be transported to Cavan Military barracks for disposal.
 As is clear from visiting the area in 2011, not all metal parts were removed by the Army!